 The youth-check is a regulatory impact assessment tool to analyse the impact of federal legislation on young people aged between 12 and 27 years.
-The youth-check contributes to good legislation and raises awareness of young people’s issues during the legislative process.
+The youth-check contributes to good legislation and raises awareness of young people’s concerns during the legislative process.
 The check gives visibility to the intended effects of proposed legislation, mostly draft bills, on young people’s lives as well as revealing their unintended effects.
 The youth-check is realized by the Competence Centre Youth-Check (ComYC).

 Procedure and publication